RNA-FRETools/MASH-FRET/docs/trace-processing/functionalities/tm-overview.md

 - `add [Tag]`: add molecules affiliated to subgroup `[Tag]` to the current selection
 - `remove [Tag]`: remove molecules affiliated to subgroup `[Tag]` from the current selection

-As the operation can not be undone, a warning pops up.
+As the operation can not be reversed, a confirmation warning pops up.

 <a href="../../assets/images/gui/TP-panel-sample-tm-overview-moleculeselection-warn1.png"><img src="../../assets/images/gui/TP-panel-sample-tm-overview-moleculeselection-warn1.png" style="max-width:409px"></a>